"Explosions tear up both your cover and the enemy's, and you don't have the super homing x-ray vision bestowed by the

 like it has the same limitations as a human; anything it's not supposed to know for the sake of game balance, it has to tell itself not to know it.

 When it doesn't, you have an All Seeing AI: Stealth is useless, no surprises are possible, and it will (almost) never miss a shot.
-Consequently, single players should not bother with misdirection, flanking, or other forms of deception and psychological warfare that would work wonderfully against actual humans.
+Consequently, players should not bother with misdirection, flanking, or other forms of deception and psychological warfare that would work wonderfully against actual humans.
 This is often the reason for Useless Useful Stealth

 in games that are not specifically stealth-centric.
-In a similar manner, high-difficulty-setting fighting game opponents can react with inhuman speed and precision to counter your move before you can even use it properly.
+In a similar manner, high-difficulty-setting fighting game opponents can read your controller input to counter your move before you can even use it properly.

 A part of how The Computer Is a Cheating Bastard

 , although it isn't strictly